 Students CAN earn a diploma, but their transcript will reflect this alternate status.
 It will show a less rigorous course of study and they will not have a Grade Point Average (GPA).

 Here's what you should do:

 If your child is on this pathway, or you think they should be, ask their IEP team to explain this option!

 If your IEP team suggests this, but you think your child can do the regular Jumpstart pathway, you can push for that.
-Ask about supports like Act 833 and Accommodations for classroom learning and testing.
-(See other FAQs.)
+Ask about supports like the April Dunn Act (Act 833) and Accommodations for classroom learning and testing.